iCliniq Logo

 What Are the Precautionary Measures to Be Followed to Prevent Breast Cancer?

-Even though women are at high risk for breast cancer, an individual can prevent them by following the below tips:
+Even though women are at high risk for breast cancer, we can reduce the risk by following certain preventive tips:

-• Physical Exercise: Normal physical activity and exercises.
-It is advised to engage in sports activities or minimal physical work to keep yourself active.
-Maintaining a healthy BMI will keep you away from various health issues.
+1. Physical Exercise: Keep yourself active by engaging in sports activities or minimal physical work.
+Maintaining a healthy BMI (Body Mass Index) will keep you away from various health issues.

-• Balanced Diet: Checking your weight after menopause is very important.
-If an individual is overweight, it definitely increases the chances for cancer.
+2. Balanced Diet: Checking your weight after menopause is very important.
+If an individual is overweight, it increases the chances of cancer.
 Therefore, it is good to follow a healthy diet plan.
 Frequent small meals are also advisable.

-• Avoid Alcohol: A habit of regular drinking can increase your risk of cancer.
-So, avoiding alcohol, along with smoking, can increase the lifespan of an individual.
+3. Avoid Alcohol: A habit of regular drinking can increase your risk of cancer.
+So, avoiding alcohol, along with smoking, can increase your lifespan.

-• Avoid Hormonal Replacement Therapy: Hormone replacement therapy focuses on artificially inducing progesterone and estrogen.
+4. Avoid Hormonal Replacement Therapy: Hormone replacement therapy focuses on artificially inducing progesterone and estrogen.
 Usage of contraceptive pills and any other medications for controlling the menstrual cycle can cause severe alterations in hormone levels.
-Consumption of these medications should be avoided until your doctor recommends you to do so.
-You can make use of other contraceptive devices like male and female condoms to control birth.
+Consumption of these medications should be avoided until your doctor recommends that you do so.
+You can make use of other contraceptive devices like condoms or intrauterine devices to control birth.

-• General Tips: Women who delay their first child even after the age of thirty suffer a higher risk for breast cancer.
-Breastfeeding mutual benefits for both the mother and the child.
+5. General Tips: Women who delay their first child even after the age of thirty suffer a higher risk for breast cancer.
+Breastfeeding has mutual benefits for both the mother and the child.
 Consider all these factors, and you can plan your living accordingly.
 Having a full-term pregnancy can also reduce the risk of breast cancer.
-You can perform exercises to have a healthy full-term vaginal delivery.
+You can perform exercises to have a healthy, full-term vaginal delivery.

 Frequently Asked Questions